Big business demands more as India defends pace of change

 Modi won election by a landslide on hopes he would revive a languishing economy.
 But with growth still sputtering, investors are asking how much substance there is behind his promise of an economic "quantum leap".

-The government recognises Indians are "getting impatient", Jaitley said on Sunday, but he said it was also accused of moving too fast -- a reference to the use of executive orders, or ordinances.
+The government recognizes Indians are "getting impatient", Jaitley said on Sunday, but he said it was also accused of moving too fast -- a reference to the use of executive orders, or ordinances.

 "(We) intended to convey a message to every Indian and the investors all over the world that even if one house of parliament takes some time to settle down and start functioning, India cannot stop functioning in the meanwhile," he said.